undercoverbug/undercoverbug/README.md

 📊 Current Focus:

-Mixing Python and JavaScript like a cocktail of awesome Diving into AI

-🔗 Crypto + Data Analytics:

-Here’s where things get really interesting—I’m on a mission to intertwine the unpredictable world of crypto with the cold, hard logic of data analytics.
-Think of it as decoding the Matrix, but with more Python and fewer existential crises (or probably more 😅).
+Learning JavaScript and R to boost up my tech profile Diving into AI and what it will bring into Blockchain

 🎯 What drives me:

-Clean, maintainable code (because spaghetti belongs on a plate, not in a codebase) Solving complex problems with elegant solutions (or at least solutions that don’t break everything) Continuous learning and improvement (a.k.a.
-Googling stuff at 2 AM)
+Clean, maintainable code
+Solving complex problems with elegant solutions (or at least solutions that don’t break everything) Continuous learning and improvement

 🌱 Learning & Growing:

 I’m always curious about what’s next in tech, whether it’s machine learning, DevOps, or cloud computing.
 If there’s a new rabbit hole to dive into, you’ll probably find me at the bottom of it.
-I also love sharing what I learn, so expect the occasional blog or tutorial drop.

 🤝 Let’s Collaborate:
 I’m always open to teaming up on interesting projects—especially if they involve data science, web development, crypto, or automation.
 Got a wild idea?
 Let’s turn it into reality (or at least a really cool GitHub repo).